cycloptux/GiselleBot-Documentation/docs/source/premium-perks.rst

 Tier 2: Premium Support, Extended Modules
 =========================================

-By becoming a **Tier 2** (or higher) patron, you'll gain access to a dedicated "priority support" channel within the `official support server <https://discord.gg/vY5zdmzukb>`_, where you'll get a priority answer from the developer upon encountering any issue.
+By becoming a **Tier 2** (or higher) patron, you'll gain access to a dedicated "priority support" channel within the Official Support Server ( |bot_support| ), where you'll get a priority answer from the developer upon encountering any issue.

 You'll also get to pick a custom color for your name in the official support server.